 (f) Distributions and Interest Amount.

 (i) Interest Rate.
-The “Interest Rate” in relation to each Eligible Currency will be: (i) the Federal Funds Overnight Rate as from time to time in effect for the Base Currency; (ii) One Week LIBOR as from time to time in effect for Sterling; and (iii) EURIBOR as from time to time in effect for EURO.
+The “Interest Rate” in relation to each Eligible Currency will be the Federal Funds Effective Rate as from time to time in effect for the Base Currency.

 (ii) Transfer of Interest Amount.
 The Transfer of the Interest Amount will be made on the last Local Business Day of each calendar month and on any Local Business Day that a Return Amount consisting wholly or partly of cash is transferred to the Transferor pursuant to Paragraph 2(b).